unreal-archive/unreal-archive-data/gametypes/Unreal Tournament/chaosut/gametype.md

 features what we like to call the “Kami-Cam”.
 Right before you go BOOM, your view will switch to 3rd person so that you can better view the carnage!
 You have to set one key in the ChaosUT mod menu for triggering the kamikaze blast!

-### Kick:
+### Kick

 Good for laughs of course, but kicking things can save your life too.
 For example: A proxy that’s about to get you can be kicked away if timed right, or players may be kicked off into the lava.
-This can be very funny :) Translocator beacons may be kicked as well; this makes for a lovely surprise for that fellow who thought he could leave it next to YOUR control point.
+This can be very funny 😉 Translocator beacons may be kicked as well; this makes for a lovely surprise for that fellow who thought he could leave it next to YOUR control point.

 You have to set one key in the ChaosUT mod menu for triggering a kick!

-### Spawn Protection:
+### Spawn Protection

 Chaos is a very dangerous place; you could spawn in the middle of a dozen proxies for example.
 To try and balance this, we have made the player invulnerable for the first five seconds of his Chaotic life.
 This gives you a much better chance to escape, or better yet, it gives